ycrao/spring-tutorials/README.md

 - [blog-web](blog-web/): a simple blog restful-api service with `mysql/redis/cache/swagger/...` supports.
 - [sample-task](sample-task/): using spring scheduling to handle some task and job.
+- [sample-messaging-rabbit](sample-messaging-rabbit/): sample code for message queue by using `RabbitMQ` .